-In our preschool environment all of the materials are neatly kept on shelves.
+In our preschool and pre-K environment all of the materials are neatly kept on shelves.
 Everything in the classroom has a place.
 Once the child is finished with a material he/she puts the material back on the shelf where it belongs.
 The teacher works with the children individually and in groups.

 Our preschool areas are prepared environments that promote individual work, and are designed to meet your child's needs (social, physical, emotional, and intellectual).
-It will guide your child towards independence and self-care while building social skills, grace, and courtesy.
+These arrangements will guide your child towards independence and self-care while building social skills, grace, and courtesy.
 Activities are designed to promote self-interest and planned to provide a balance of activities in the following areas:

 Practical Life (zippers/buttons, cooking, tying shoelaces, etc.), Language (books, writing, matching objects to pictures), Science (surrounding nature, science experiments, etc.), Art (painting, coloring, crafts, play-dough, etc.), Math (counting, sorting), Sensorial (sizes, weights, colors, textures), Manipulative (stringing, lacing), puzzles and blocks, large muscle (balance beam, trampoline, ‘stepping stones’, etc.) and then of course there's taking care of the self (toileting, washing hands, dressing).